Dunmanway: Angling

 The stretch of the River Bandon which flows east through Dunmanway holds brown trout, sea trout and salmon.

 Other sports

-Other sports clubs in the town include rugby, athletics, pitch and putt and badminton.
-Dunmanway has also been home to an indoor heated swimming pool for many years, with the 25-metre pool being the only public swimming pool in the West Cork area.
+Other sports clubs in the town include rugby, athletics, pitch and putt, badminton and volleyball.
+Dunmanway's 25m indoor heated swimming pool is the only public swimming pool in the West Cork area.

 August 2010 saw the revived "Munster 100" motorcycle road race take place in Dunmanway.
-This was followed 24 months later by the first Dunmanway 'Lightning Sprint' Grand Prix motorcycle meet.
+This was followed two years later by the first Dunmanway 'Lightning Sprint' Grand Prix motorcycle meet.

-Like other parts of County Cork, road bowling is a popular sport in the surrounding area, and the All-Ireland road bowling championships took place in Dunmanway in July 2011.
-Dunmanway is fondly known as 'The Volleyball Capital of Ireland.'
+Like other parts of County Cork, road bowling events are held in the surrounding area, and the All-Ireland road bowling championships took place in Dunmanway in July 2011.

-Employment

-Today, the construction industry and agriculture play a large part in the economic environment of the town.